wdi-sg/pokedex-express-update-delete/README.md

 * Expose a new PUT `/:id` endpoint that will receive the form data from the edit form, and save the updated data into `pokedex.json` file

+* Expose a new DELETE `/:id` endpoint that will delete the pokemon with specified `id` from the `pokedex.json` file

 ## Further

-* Add a link in `pokemon.handlebars` that when clicked, redirects the user to the edit page for that pokemon (eg. on `/2`, a user should be able to click a hyperlink that brings her to `/2/edit`)
+* Add a link in `pokemon.handlebars` that when clicked, redirects the user to the edit page for that pokemon (eg. on `/2`, a user should be able to click a hyperlink that brings her to `/2/edit`) - this will eliminate the need for the user to type the route on the browser address bar

-* Validate each field to ensure only sensible inputs are accepted before saving to pokedex.json (eg. `name` should not have numbers) ???
+* Validate each field to ensure only sensible inputs are accepted before saving to pokedex.json (eg. `name` should not have numbers)